Russell Waters

-Russell Waters (10 June 1908 – 19 August 1982) was a British film actor.
+Russell Waters (10 June 1908 – 19 August 1982) was a Scottish-born stage and screen actor, known for his roles in British film.

+Biography

-Waters was educated at Hutchesons' Grammar School, Glasgow and the University of Glasgow.
+Waters was educated at Hutchesons' Grammar School, Glasgow and then attended the University of Glasgow.

 He began acting with the Old English Comedy and Shakespeare Company then appeared in repertory theatre, at the Old Vic and in the West End.

-On screen Waters generally found himself playing mild mannered characters.
-Waters played the leading man in Richard Massingham's amusing instructional short subjects, among them Tell Me If It Hurts (1936), And So Work (1937), The Daily Round (1947) and What a Life!
+On screen Waters generally found himself playing mild-mannered characters.
+He played the leading man in Richard Massingham's amusing instructional short subjects, among them Tell Me If It Hurts (1936), And So Work (1937), The Daily Round (1947) and What a Life!
 (1948).

 In feature films, Waters played secondary roles such as Craggs in The Blue Lagoon (1949), Mr. West in The Happiest Days of Your Life, Palmer in Chance of a Lifetime and "Wings" Cameron in The Wooden Horse (all three in 1950).
-In later years, Waters was briefly seen as the Harbour master in The Wicker Man (1973), and his final film role was as Dr. Jones in Ken Loach's Black Jack in 1979.
+In later years, he was briefly seen as the harbour master in The Wicker Man (1973), and his final film role was as Dr. Jones in Ken Loach's Black Jack in 1979.

-Among his television appearances was that of an aggrieved butler, Stephens, in a 1965 episode of The Human Jungle (starring Herbert Lom).
+Among Waters' television appearances was that of an aggrieved butler, Stephens, in a 1965 episode of The Human Jungle (starring Herbert Lom).